-Over the course of the year, Canopy rehoused six homeless households; offered training to more than seventy volunteers and self-helpers; converted an office block into three warm, affordable, long-term homes for people in severe housing need; and carried out major planned repairs, such as new thermally efficient doors and windows, new kitchens and bathrooms, new rooves and efficient and effective boilers, to twenty-two properties from within our existing housing stock.
+Over the course of the year, Canopy rehoused two homeless households; offered training to almost a hundred volunteers and self-helpers; began deep retrofitting eight of our existing homes with low carbon materials and processes; and carried out major planned repairs, such as new thermally efficient doors and windows, new kitchens and bathrooms, new rooves and more efficient heating systems (including heat pumps) to twenty-one properties from within our existing housing stock.

-Canopy is in a strong financial position, controlling £6.8m in fixed assets and generating annual rental income of approximately £788k.
-Towards the end of the year, we secured a third tranche of recycled right-to-buy funding, that will provide 40% towards the capital costs of purchasing and retrofitting twelve more empty homes.
-With Land Aid contributing £100K towards our development programme in return for rehousing 16-25-year-old homeless people, and Unity Trust Bank extending our loan facility, we are set fair to continue our development programme for the next three years.
+Canopy is in a strong financial position, controlling £7.03m in fixed assets and generating annual rental income of approximately £827k.
+Our activities throughout the year have been supported by multiple funders in addition to the third tranche of recycled right-to-buy funding, that will provide 40% towards the capital costs of purchasing and retrofitting twelve more empty homes.
+Funding supporting this activity has been provided by both Energy Redress and npower Business Solutions Foundation and with Land Aid contributing £100K towards our development programme in return for rehousing 16-25-year-old homeless people, and Unity Trust Bank extending our loan facility, we are set fair to continue our development programme for the next two years.
 Our target of 100 homes in management is getting closer, improving our financial stability and allowing us to develop our work with disadvantaged people in the more deprived areas of Leeds.

 As ever our volunteer programme remains central to our work and has grown towards our pre-Covid pandemic levels.
-Over the course of the year 71 volunteers worked 1,000 days on site, helping deliver superb homes to their community.
-Of those volunteers, 41 were new to Canopy with 19 gaining employment or entering higher education.
+Over the course of the year 99 volunteers worked 986 days on site, helping deliver superb homes to their community.
+Of those volunteers, 56 were new to Canopy with 27 gaining employment or entering higher education.
 Most of our volunteers and self-helpers come from deprived backgrounds in underprivileged areas and many are long-term unemployed, so we are proud to continue our focus on supporting them in improving their wellbeing, accessing training and moving towards employment.
 We are eternally grateful to our generous funders (See Note 4), without whom we simply could not do what we do.